blackTay/sebcom-network/README.md

 A secure backup communication system.
 Doesn't rely on cellular networks.
 Doesn't use screens.

 ## What is it?
 Have you ever needed to communicate in an area without a cellular network?
-You maybe realized that in such a situation, our high-tech phones are as useless as a rock.
+You may have realized that in such a situation, our high-tech phones are as useless as a rock.

 This project provides a solution, and enables even the transmission of highly confidential information.